EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

 interoperability, and Rules of Participation for EOSC; and Organisational Interoperability includes both Strategy and Funding.

+Currently, the Rules of Participation (RoP) are broad and can cover different aspects.
+It currently focuses on rules and guidelines for service organisations to promote and offer services through the EOS Catalogue & or Marketplace.
+In the EOSC-Portal evolution where the Governance model will need to address is on how Service Organisations are free to define their Rules of Participation to onboard services and could appear in as many different services catalogues, this could be on a national, institutional level as well as being “compliant” within the EOSC Service Catalogue/Marketplace which could comply to a different RoP.

 Legal, the resource allocation aspects of Organisational, and Technical would form three pillars within the Stakeholder layer, Semantic (in terms of operational implementation of all the EIF layers) would be the